 17. At least 43 buildings in New York City actually have their own zip code, due to their size, or amount of people who work there, or money they generate.

 18. In 2009, a Californian politician named Michael D. Duvall accidentally left his microphone on during a meeting break and was caught graphically boasting about two different affairs he was having.
 He resigned less than 15 hours after the story broke.

 19. Paul Warner Powell, a convicted killer had his death sentence thrown out when it couldn’t be proven that he had assaulted a girl he had murdered.
 Believing he was now immune, he sent a taunting letter to the prosecutor, admitting the assault.
 It was used to successfully re-convict him to death.

-20. Queen Elizabeth II is immune from prosecution, can drive without a license, and can fire the Prime Minister of Australia or Canada as she pleases.
+20. Queen Elizabeth II was immune from prosecution, could drive without a license, and could fire the Prime Minister of Australia or Canada as she pleased.